-With more than 600 members, the UCLA Anderson Entrepreneur Association is among the largest student organizations at the UCLA Anderson School of Management, and offers a wide range of extracurricular activities ranging from networking events to experiential learning opportunities.
-The EA works closely with the Harold and Pauline Price Center for Entrepreneurship & Innovation, which provides curriculum, mentoring relationships, research, and educational programs that prepare MBA candidates for the challenges of management in entrepreneurial environments.
-The EA takes advantage of its vast resources to hold over 50 events each year.
-These include hands-on workshops, intimate networking events with successful entrepreneurs, a world-class business plan competition, and a year-end conference.
+With more than 600 members, the UCLA Anderson Entrepreneur Association (EA) is among the largest student organizations at the UCLA Anderson School of Management.
+It offers a wide range of activities ranging from networking events to experiential learning opportunities.
+The EA works closely with the Harold and Pauline Price Center for Entrepreneurship & Innovation, which provides curriculum, mentoring relationships, research and educational programs that prepare MBA candidates for the challenges of management in entrepreneurial environments.
+The EA takes advantage of its vast resources to hold over 60 events each year.
+These include hands-on workshops, intimate networking events with successful entrepreneurs and venture capitalists, a world-class business plan competition and a year-end conference.

 VP of Technology